LargeNFT/large-nft/README.md

 * Create a custom fork of the [Large Reader](https://gitlab.com/ptoner/large-reader)
 * Publish collection data to Reader app.

-### Fork a collection
-* Instead of starting your project from scratch, import an existing project that was published to IPFS with Large.
-* Provide the IPFS hash.
-* Remix existing ideas.

 ### Fork and customize the Large Admin.
 Easy to whitelabel.